loomnetwork/loom-sdk-documentation/docs/zh-CN/how-to-prepare-for-the-transfer-gateway-update.md

       throw new Error('Ethereum Gateway is not deployed on network ' + networkId) }

+  /*
-  const signer = getMetamaskSigner(web3Ethereum.currentProvider) // If you're running `loom-js` in Node.js, change this line to something like `const signer = new OfflineWeb3Signer(rinkeby.web3js, rinkeby.account)
+  * If you're running `loom-js` in Node.js, change the following
+  * line to something like:
+  * const signer = new OfflineWeb3Signer(rinkeby.web3js,rinkeby.account)
+  */
+  const signer = getMetamaskSigner(web3Ethereum.currentProvider)

   this.ethereumGatewayContract = await createEthereumGatewayAsync(
     version,